Jupiter Responsible Income Acc (OEIC/Unit Trust)

 Good governance companies are analysed under the following headings:

-Leading company assessment: Companies that demonstrate leading practice amongst their industry peers in terms of policies, processes or performance in the areas of Corporate Responsibility and are demonstrating a commitment to managing their impacts and reporting on progress.
+Companies that demonstrate leading policies amongst their industry peers in terms of policies, processes or performance in the areas of Corporate Responsibility and are demonstrating a commitment to managing their impacts and reporting on progress.

-High impact companies: This includes companies operating in sectors with potentially high environmental and social impacts, such as the resources sector, which includes mining and oil & gas businesses.
-For inclusion in the Fund, these companies in particular are required to demonstrate outstanding practices in the areas mentioned above relative not only to their peer group but across all sectors.
+Companies that operate in sectors with potentially high environmental and social impacts, such as the resources sector, which includes mining and oil & gas businesses.
+To be included in the Fund, these companies in particular are required to demonstrate outstanding practices in the areas mentioned above relative not only to their peer group but across all sectors.
 Where appropriate, emphasis is placed on engagement with high impact companies on such issues prior to taking a holding.
 Resource sector companies are also considered favourably if a significant part of their business is explicitly involved in providing environmental solutions.

 Examples of such negative activities include:

 - manufacture of armaments;